andymckenzie/BRETIGEA/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Added rmarkdown in the 'Suggests' field of DESCRIPTION.
-* Added an additional set of marker genes.
+* Changed http --> https, added trailing slashes, and followed moved content as appropriate in the README.md file.